When we identify where our privilege intersects with somebody else’s oppression, we’ll find our opportunities to make real change.

 The above examples on voting may be isolated examples of marginalization, but taken together, they add up to a history of oppression of Black people to deny them access to political power in the U.S.

 Oppression exists across every social category, with different names (racism, sexism, ableism, etc.) but similar features.
-Below is a useful table (credit: NMAAHC) to point out the different major types of oppression that exist across major social categories, and how each relates to privileged and targeted social groups.
+Below is a useful table to point out the different major types of oppression that exist across major social categories, and how each relates to privileged and targeted social groups (click on the image to download a copy).
+Note some of these categories and privileges change in certain contexts; the matrix below is specific to the United States’ history and culture.

 Intersectionality